yakin68/ozgur-yazilim-tasg/README.md

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 ## STEP 17 -  Send to mail success
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

+* Add a 'success' step under the post to send an email if the project is successful.
 ```
         success {
             mail bcc: '', body: 'Congrats !!!
 CICD Pipeline is successfull.', cc: '', from: '', replyTo: '', subject: 'Test Mail', to: 'yakin68@gmail.com'